 Fair trade is a way to buy and sell produce, from ‘developing’ countries, that allows farmers to earn what they deserve for their labour, under suitable working conditions.
 When chocolate companies pay fair prices for cacao/cocoa, this helps eliminate child labour.
 Workers are treated well, so children aren’t forced to work and can go to school.

-HAND-IN-HANDThe quality of organic produce and also the quality of the producers’ lives is important to us.
-The pressure on commodity prices is especially so for some countries and causes suffering for people and danger to our environment.
+The quality of organic produce and also the quality of the producers’ lives is important to us.
+The pressure on commodity prices is especially so for some countries and causes suffering for people and our environment.
 The Hand-in-Hand programme has established long-term trade relationships with its suppliers, providing independence from commodity price fluctuations in the world market and support in eco-social development.
-Organic farming and fair-trade are inextricably linked -- they’re the foundation for positive and sustainable development, securing healthy food, a healthy environment and value for the producers.
+Organic farming and fair-trade are the foundation for positive and sustainable development, securing healthy food, a healthy environment and value for the producers.
+Therefore they are inextricably linked.

 When you support fair-trade certified products, you are supporting ethical practices and you can be assured you are supporting fair-trade farmers and their families.
 A fair amount of money also goes toward helping their local communities, providing local basic medical facilities, education, safe transport facilities, social security funds, etc.